 Just as playwrights, directors, designers, and actors need chances to develop and hone their craft, theatre journalists and writers also need opportunities to explore some of the different ways they can use their writing skills to contribute to the theatre world.
 ITJA hopes to provide student writers with one of these opportunities.

-As the list above suggests, there are too many different types of writing one can explore to try to address them all in the limited time of the annual festival.
+There are too many different types of theater writing one can explore to try to address them all in the limited time of the annual festival.
 However, at our regional festival student critics spend a few days working with an invited Guest Critic and other student writers.
-They will watch most of the invited productions, write reviews of some of these productions, and try their hand at other writing and reviewing assignments as selected by the invited Guest Critic.
+They will watch most of the invited productions, write reviews of some of these productions, and try their hand at other theater writing and reviewing assignments as selected by the invited Guest Critic.
 Throughout the week, students will engage in lively, energetic discussion of the plays and the writing they are all doing.

 By the end of the festival the student critics submit a review and other theater journalism pieces that demonstrate what they see as their best work.
 One student critic from each region has the opportunity to be one of four nationally to be selected to attend ITJA workshops at the Kennedy Center.
 At the Kennedy Center, at least one student critic is selected to attend the Eugene O’Neill Theatre Center during its national playwriting conference in the summer.
 All expenses are paid to both the Kennedy Center and the O’Neill Institute, and student critics at both sites have the opportunity to work with nationally recognized theatre journalists.